thacherT1D/new-angular-curriculum/01 - Your First App.md

 ## What is Angular?

-According to the official Angular introduction, Angular is a-
+According to the official Angular introduction, Angular is

-> client-side technology, written entirely in JavaScript.
+> a client-side technology, written entirely in JavaScript.
 It works with the long-established technologies of the web (HTML, CSS, and JavaScript) to make the development of web apps easier and faster than ever before.

 Angular, along with other client-side libraries (Backbone, Ember, React), help us deal with larger, more complex code bases on the client-side.
 They also redefined the roles of the client and server, resulting in a new application structure called a Single-Page Application (or SPA).
 In this new structure, the client interacts with the server by making RESTful AJAX requests that are triggered by user interactions.